 Planned schedules must allow for flights to be completed within the maximum permitted flight duty period.
-To assist in achieving this, operators will take action to change a schedule or crewing arrangements at the latest where the actual operation exceeds the maximum FDP on more than 33 % of the flights in that schedule during a scheduled seasonal period.
+To assist in achieving this operators will take action to change a schedule or crewing arrangements at the latest where the actual operation exceeds the maximum FDP on more than 33 % of the flights in that schedule during a scheduled seasonal period.

+(e) Positioning

-- (e) Positioning - (1) All the time spent on positioning is counted as duty. - (2) Positioning after reporting but prior to operating shall be included as part of the FDP but shall not count as a sector.
+- (1) All the time spent on positioning is counted as duty. - (2) Positioning after reporting but prior to operating shall be included as part of the FDP but shall not count as a sector. - (3) A positioning sector immediately following operating sector will be taken into account for the calculation of minimum rest as defined in OPS 1.1110 points (a)(1) and (a)(2) below.